Quirks & constraints

 In recent days, this is a really bad practice: your web server can send mails, but not receive any - it is not a mail server.
 So it is not distinguishable from any home PC part of a bot net.
 Long story short: it is very likely that your mail will not be received.

-Direct SMTP¶
+Direct SMTP

+There is no mailing built-in here.
 Instead of sendmail

-In the following we focus on an SMTP implementation.
-There are countless possibilities how to do this.
+There are countless possibilities how to use SMTP.
 Most frameworks and CMS give them to you out of the box.
 If you use a custom script, have a look at Swift Mailer.
+There are special solutions for WordPress, Laravel & Symfony.

 Our runtime implements PHP via FastCGI + FPM.
 To utilize PATH_INFO